curtisabell/HEFT/README.md

 For example, a slope order of 1 will give $m_{B_{0}} = m_{B_{0}}^{(0)} + \alpha_{B_{0}}\, m_{\pi}^{2}$, while a slope order of 2 will add a $\alpha_{2,B_{0}}\, m_{\pi}^{4}$ term.
 - The parameters given by `defMassSlope` are the $\alpha$ parameters in the bare mass expansion.
 In this example we would therefore have $\alpha_{B_{0}} = 0.96$ GeV${}^{-1}$, and $\alpha_{2,B_{0}} = -0.1$ GeV${}^{-3}$.
+- The file set on line 21 is used for both fitting the bare mass slopes, and for calculating contamination functions.
-- `L_renorm` is on line 21 is fairly niche, and sets the lattice size used when we perform finite-volume analysis for a varying parameter set, as performed in the $\Delta(1232)$ analysis.
+- `L_renorm` is on line 24 is fairly niche, and sets the lattice size used when we perform finite-volume analysis for a varying parameter set, as performed in the $\Delta(1232)$ analysis.

 ## 13. Fitting the Bare Mass Slopes